Sheppey United F.C.: Holm Park

 The original dugouts were replaced with new, modern dugouts.
 Hard standing was laid on all 4 sides of the pitch.
 New pitchside fencing was installed that meets the ground grading criteria for higher leagues.
 The clubhouse was completely renovated with 2 player changing rooms built, a match officials room and a physio room also being added to the ground floor.
-A club shop was also been added.
+A club shop was also added.
 The top floor of the clubhouse contains a gallery bar added which, as of the start of the 2018–19 season, is now air-conditioned.

 A player tunnel was installed before the 2017–18 season to meet ground grading requirements for Step 4 and above.
 A supporters bar – The Ites Bar – and a tea bar are also part of the ground now to improve the supporter experience.

 Floodlights were installed at the ground in January 2015 and the pitch has been leveled and re-laid.
 With effect from the 2016/17 season, the seated capacity at Holm Park is 190, with undercover standing for a further 600 spectators.
 Season by season improvements now mean that there is cover on 3 sides of the ground and the pitch has been recognised as one of the best at its level in the country when Head Groundsman Roger Pullen was awarded a "Highly Commended" award by the Football Association in August 2018.
 Work done on the pitch includes initial levelling as the pitch was slightly sloped, laser levelling of the pitch and a drainage system and sprinklers being installed before the pitch was laid.
 The pitch is worked on every Summer in order to maintain the standard of it.

-The stadium is one of the best-attended grounds at its level of football with the club routinely placing in the top 10 attended clubs at step 5 for the whole of England.
+The stadium is one of the best-attended grounds at its level of football, with the club routinely placing in the top 10 attended clubs at step 5 for the whole of England.
 Popular sections of the ground for supporters are the Botany Road End and The Paddock.
-The all seater main stand is named the Jim Grey Stand in memory of a longtime supporter of the club.
+The all-seater main stand is named the Jim Grey Stand in memory of a longtime supporter of the club.

 A toilet block at the Queenborough Road end of the ground has now been built and means the ground is now suitable for Step 4 football.

-There are 3 more pitches at Holm Park including a 5, 7 & 9-a-side pitches for the club's numerous youth teams.
+There are 3 more pitches at Holm Park including a 5-, 7- and 9-a-side pitches for the club's numerous youth teams.

-As the club make their debut at Step 4 for the first time the car park at the ground has been fully tarmacked and an additional tea bar by the Queenborough Road stand have been built.
+As the club make their debut at Step 4 for the first time, the car park at the ground has been fully tarmacked and an additional tea bar by the Queenborough Road stand has been built.

-Since the 2017–18 season a sponsorship deal with Total Power Group has seen the ground named The Total Power Stadium - Holm Park.